Tommy Genesis

-Genesis Yasmine Mohanraj, known by her stage name Tommy Genesis, is a Canadian rapper.
+Genesis Yasmine Mohanraj, known by her stage name Tommy Genesis, is a Canadian rapper and model.
 In 2016, Dazed magazine described her as "the internet's most rebellious underground rap queen".
 Her music incorporates experimental style and often sexual verses.
 Her debut album titled Tommy Genesis was released in November 2018.
 Her second album Goldilocks X was released in September 2021.

 Early life and education

 Genesis was born in Vancouver, Canada.
 She is of Malayali, Tamil and Swedish descent.
 She graduated from the Emily Carr University of Art and Design where she studied film and sculpture.
 Genesis is her birth name.

 Career

 Music

 Genesis started recording rap in 2013 as part of a project called G3NESIS.
 In 2015 Genesis signed with Awful Records and released her debut mixtape World Vision.
 In 2017 she signed with Downtown Records/Universal.
 She collaborated with Abra, another artist from Awful Records, on the track "Hair Like Water Wavy Like the Sea" from Genesis's debut mixtape World Vision.

 On July 28, 2018, she released the single "100 Bad".
 This song is the second collaboration that Tommy made with the music producer Charlie Heat, with whom she previously collaborated on the 2017 song "Tommy".
 The song is featured on her debut album, Tommy Genesis through Downtown/The Orchard.
 Later, British singer-songwriter Charli XCX released a remix of "100 Bad" on September 7.
 Her debut album, Tommy Genesis was released on November 9, 2018.

-In 2020, she collaborated with American experimental hip-hop artist JPEGMAFIA on his ep called EP!, on the track ROUGH 7.
+In 2020, she collaborated with American experimental hip-hop artist JPEGMAFIA on the track "Rough 7" from his EP! extended play.

-In 2023, she appeared on Lana del Rey's ninth studio album Did You Know That There's a Tunnel Under Ocean Blvd on the 15th track, Peppers.
+In 2023, she appeared on Lana Del Rey's ninth studio album Did You Know That There's a Tunnel Under Ocean Blvd on the 15th track, "Peppers", which samples her 2015 song "Angelina".

+In July 2025 she released her 5th LP, simply titled Genesis.